National Lampoon (magazine): Cover art

-The original art directors were cartoonist Peter Bramley and Bill Skurski, founders of New York's Cloud Studio, an alternative-culture outfit known at the time for its eclectic style.
+The magazine's original art directors were cartoonist Peter Bramley and Bill Skurski, founders of New York's Cloud Studio, an alternative-culture outfit known at the time for its eclectic style.
 Bramley created the Lampoon's first cover and induced successful cartoonists Arnold Roth and Gahan Wilson to become regular contributors.

 Beginning with the eighth issue, the art direction of the magazine was taken over by Michael C. Gross, who directed the look of the magazine until 1974.
+Gross achieved a unified, sophisticated, and integrated look for the magazine, which greatly enhanced its humorous appeal.
 A number of the National Lampoon's most acerbic and humorous covers were designed or overseen by Gross, including: